cboucher01/essays/HISTB226-HEMA/README.md

 ## The Post-Pandemic HEMA Surge

-HEMA fencers (what are people who do HEMA called?) report in online forums that their clubs and classes have doubled in size since the pandemic, and they continue to grow.
-Interestingly, however, they do not link this growth to online HEMA communities, as many HEMA clubs and groups have moved their online discussions from public platforms, such as Facebook and Reddit, to private Discord servers.
+HEMA practitioners report in online forums that their clubs and classes have doubled in size since the pandemic, and they continue to grow.
+Interestingly, however, they do not link this growth to online HEMA communities, as many HEMA clubs and groups have moved their online discussions from public platforms, such as Facebook and Reddit, to more private online spaces.

-HEMA fencers report shortages of gear as vendors struggle to produce enough gear to keep up with demand.
+HEMA practitioners also report shortages of gear as vendors struggle to produce enough gear to keep up with demand.
 Some report that new club members are seeing a six month wait for gear like sparring gloves, whereas such delays were not seen prior to the pandemic.

 ### Why did the pandemic cause HEMA to gain popularity?